egtaonline/gameanalysis/README.md

   Regret is easier to throw away than recalculate.
 - Remove static constructors for games, and instead have the constructor choose the appropriate one based on type info of passed arguments.
+- Get parallel testing working.
+  Rednose, which isn't that necessary, seems ti interfere with the parallel module.
+  It also seems like generator tests may not be run.